DATAMATH CALCULATOR MUSEUM

 obviously borrowed from the Super Speak & Spell.

-The electronics of the Speak & Spell "Professor" is centered around the TSP50C42 Speech Synthesizer, a single-chip solution combining the speech synthesizer with a 8-bit microcontroller and on-chip mask ROM.
+The electronics of the Speak & Spell "Professor" is centered around the TSP50C42 Speech Synthesizer, a single-chip solution combining the TSP50C50 speech synthesizer with an 8-bit microcontroller, 16k Bytes Mask ROM for both program and voice and 128 Bytes + 16 Nibbles RAM.

-One Speak & Spell "Professor" module is known:
+One Speak & Spell "Professor" Cartridge Library is known:

 |English Professor Cartridge II||not available|